 Putting a language in one of these two boxes has always been weird to me.
 I would argue that Haskell and Scheme have little in common.
 Are they more alike than Scheme and Ruby?
 But anyway – let’s discuss a few of the concepts I often hear described as being “functional”.

 Once they grasp the concept of functions as first-class citizens, a lot of people want to use it in all programming languages.
 Ruby – an OO language in naïve classification – offers blocks for this purpose.
 Their usage is definitely considered idiomatic.
 Do you call it a “multi-paradigm” language instead of an OO now?
 Whom does that help?

 Let’s talk about immutability.
-Not every FP language offers immutability (Scheme and Common Lisp, for example, don’t).
+Not every FP language offers immutability1 (Scheme and Common Lisp, for example, don’t).
 Immutability in my opinion is easier to put in place when data and behavior are separated.
 And Immutability is a great idea.
 However, you can also use it in an OO language.
 Instead of mutating state, always return a new instance with the changed state.
 That’s a pattern you can try out in every OO language and see if you like it.

 Pattern matching is another great idea.
 I can again see why it would be more common in an FP language.
 But in an OO language you can use polymorphism as an alternative.
 Even then: Nobody can stop you from bringing pattern matching into a new OO language.

 Another interesting idea is to make side effects explicit, especially in the case of I/O with its high potential for errors.
-You can do this in any language.
+You can do this in any language2.
 This is a question of design patterns and not necessarily category theory.